-2. He takes an interest in what you’re doing:
+2. Takes an interest in what you’re doing

-You’re frying bacon and he acts like it’s the most fascinating thing he’s ever seen.
-Or you’re preparing a pizza and he becomes more rapt with each slice of mozzarella you position.
-If you feel his eyes on you, even when you’re simply making a peanut butter sandwich, you can count on this dog to be mesmerized by your every move.
+You’re frying bacon and your dog acts like it’s the most fascinating thing he’s ever seen.
+Or you’re preparing a pizza and your pup becomes more rapt with each slice of mozzarella you position.
+If you feel little doggie eyes on you, even when you’re simply making a peanut butter sandwich, you can count on this dog to be mesmerized by your every move.

 We all have friends who call and call and call their dogs before they get a response.
 Frankly, it’s a little uncomfortable for everyone.
 It’s like the more they bellow, “Mr. Snuggles, come here” the deeper into the bushes the dog disappears.
-Ask yourself, when you call your dog, does he quickly bound to your side?
-Or does he seem annoyed and give you that I need more space look?
+Ask yourself, when you call your dog, does your pup quickly bound to your side?
+Or does your dog seem annoyed and give you that I need more space look?

 Oh, and one signal that shouldn’t be analyzed, scrutinized, or otherwise taken for anything more than face value: He humps your leg.
 This behavior indicates little, besides a willingness to publicly embarrass you in front of your in-laws.
 And yeah, we went there.